 Cash Bonuses.
 The Compensation Committee provides annual incentives to the Company's executive officers in the form of cash bonuses.
-In 2003, these bonuses were given pursuant to our bonus plan.
+In 2004, these bonuses were given pursuant to our bonus plan.
 Under our bonus plan, 70% of the bonus is tied to the achievement of annual operating profit targets, and the remaining 30% is tied to the achievement of strategic and operating objectives established annually by our Board of Directors.

 Stock Options and Restricted Stock.
 The primary objective of the stock option and restricted stock program is to link the interests of the Company's executive officers and other selected employees to the stockholders through significant grants of stock options or restricted stock made at the discretion of the Compensation Committee.
 The Company's stock option plans authorize the issuance of both incentive and non-qualified stock options to officers and employees of the Company, including key employees.
 Subject to general limits prescribed by the plans, the Compensation Committee has the authority to determine the individuals to who stock options are awarded and the terms of the options and the number of shares subject to each option.
 The size of any particular stock option award is based upon the employee's position with the Company and the individual performance during the related evaluation period.
+No options were granted to executive officers of the Company in 2004, other than to Gregory Greene who became an executive officer in February 2005.